saigegit/SAIGE-doc/docs/single_step2.md

     ```

 2. (Optional.
 Only for BGEN file not containing sample IDs) Sample file <br\>
-This file contains one column for sample IDs corresponding to the sample order in the dosage file. **No header is included.**
 The option was originally for BGEN file that does not contain sample information.

+The file can be in two different formats:
+contains one column for sample IDs corresponding to the sample order in the dosage file. **No header is included.**
     ```
     less -S ./input/samplelist.txt
+    ```
+or

+in the default bgen .sample format

+    ```
+    less -S ./input/genotype_100markers_2chr.sample
     ```

 3. (Required.
 Output in Step 1) Model file from step 1